demisto/content/Packs/TOPdesk/Integrations/TOPdesk/README.md

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for **TOPdesk** and select your integration instance.
 3. Enable **Fetches incidents**.
-4. Optional: You can go to the *Incidents fetch query* or *Detections fetch query* parameter and select the query to fetch the incidents from TOPdesk.
-5. In the *Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
+4. In the *Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
-    - Incoming - Any changes in TOPdesk incidents (`state`, `status`, `tactics`, `techniques`, `objectives`, `tags`, `hosts.hostname`) will be reflected in XSOAR incidents.
+    - Incoming - Any changes in TOPdesk incidents (`processingStatus`, `priority`, `urgency`, `impact`) will be reflected in XSOAR incidents.
-    - Outgoing - Any changes in XSOAR incidents will be reflected in TOPdesk incidents (`tags`, `status`).
+    - Outgoing - Any changes in XSOAR incidents will be reflected in TOPdesk incidents (`processingStatus`, `priority`, `urgency`, `impact`).
     - Incoming And Outgoing - Changes in XSOAR incidents and TOPdesk incidents will be reflected in both directions.
     - None - Turns off incident mirroring.
-6. In the *Comment Entry Tag* integration parameter, you can set the tag which can be added to comments to mirror from XSOAR to TOPdesk.
-The comment in TOPdesk will be visible for the person and the operator.
-7. In the *Work Note Entry Tag* integration parameter, you can set the tag which can be added to comments to mirror from XSOAR to TOPdesk.
-The work note in TOPdesk will only be visible for the operator and not the person.
-8. In the *File Entry Tag* integration parameter, you can set the tag which can be added to a file to mirror the file from XSOAR to TOPdesk.
-The file in TOPdesk will only be visible for the operator and not the person.
+5. The *Comment Entry Tag*, *Work Note Entry Tag* and *File Entry Tag* integration parameters can be used to specify which comments and attachments should be mirrored to TOPdesk.
+When the tag *Comment Entry Tag* is used, the comment is visible to the operator and the person.
+If the tag *Work Note Entry Tag* is used, the comment is only visible to the operator and the tag *File Entry Tag* is used to mirror files from XSOAR to TOPdesk.
-9. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding incident is closed in TOPdesk.
+6. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding ticket is closed in TOPdesk.
-10. Optional: Check the *Close Mirrored TOPdesk Incident* integration parameter to close the TOPdesk incident when the corresponding Cortex XSOAR incident is closed.
+7. Optional: Check the *Close Mirrored TOPdesk Incident* integration parameter to close the TOPdesk ticket when the corresponding Cortex XSOAR incident is closed.

 Newly fetched incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.